 “Here.
 Just take another one.
 You’ll be fine.”

-Melika opened her mouth to say no but she was so tired and exhausted that no words came out.
+Melika opened her mouth to say no but she was so exhausted that no words came out.
 Todd smiled and placed the Orchid on her tongue.

 “Sure, I’ll feed this one to you.
 Is that your thing?
 I like it when a girl knows her kinks.”